 Honda to start battery sharing service for electric autos in India next year

-Honda to start battery sharing service for electric autos in India next year1 min read .
-Updated: 29 Oct 2021, 06:26 PM IST
+Honda to start battery sharing service for electric autos in India next year

 Honda Motor Co stated that it will begin a battery sharing service for electric three-wheelers in the country in the first half of 2022.